The Treasury is concerned about accountants being used by money launderers.

 Each accountant’s situation may be slightly different from the next when it comes to working arrangements.
 But all face the risk of money laundering.
 And none can afford to be unaware of that risk.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, SFO Defence Solicitors, Money Laundering, Taking Immediate Steps.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, SFO Defence Solicitors, Money Laundering, Taking Immediate Steps.